newtriks/cssapi/README.md

 # CSSAPI

-CSSAPI provides you with a simple API to define transform and access value throughout your CSS-in-JS components.
+CSSAPI provides you with a simple API to define, transform and access value throughout your CSS-in-JS components.

 ![CSSAPI Logo](./cssapi-logo.png)